aflyax/aflyax.github.io/_posts/2015-2-4-twitter-geo.md

 output_notebook()
 ```

-As you can see, I'll be using Bokeh to plot.
-Normally I use matplotlib and seaborn for a quick plot, but in this case I want to be able to interact with a plot (e.g., zoom in to look at the data points more closely).
+I'll be using `Bokeh` to plot.
+Normally I use `matplotlib` and `seaborn` for a quick plot, but in this case I want to be able to interact with a plot (e.g., zoom in to look at the data points more closely).

 These functions load the jsons, populate a `pandas DataFrame` to store the text and coordinates from each tweet, and populate an index column (of Boolean values) for each key: